SpaceGhostPurrp: 2012–2013: Mysterious Phonk: The Chronicles of SpaceGhostPurrp

-2014–2015: Intoxxxicated and other projects
+2014–2015: IntoXXXicated and other projects

 On January 19, 2014, SpaceGhostPurrp released a compilation titled 58 Blunts of Purrp, consisting of his own songs, hard to find tracks, and some he either produced or had a feature on.
 On February 28, 2014, SpaceGhostPurrp released an 18-track mixtape called B.M.W.
 2: IntoXXXicated, which included no features and returned to the lo-fi sound of his earlier mixtapes.
-Subsequently, he released a slightly different version of "B.M.W.
-2: IntoXXXicated" that had tempos of certain songs changed, and while the overall sound quality was slightly improved it still retained much of the lo-fi qualities as before.
+Subsequently, he released a slightly different version of B.M.W.
+2: IntoXXXicated that had tempos of certain songs changed, and while the overall sound quality was slightly improved it still retained much of the lo-fi qualities it had before.
 A few months later it was remastered, had some tracks removed, a new track added, and released as an album on iTunes under the name IntoXXXicated.

 Early in 2015, SpaceGhostPurrp released two new projects, the first of which was titled Dark Angel and released on January 13.
 The second project, a 5-track EP called Money Mendoza was released on January 25.
-Later that year, SpaceGhostPurrp left Miami, and moved to Atlanta, where he made music with artists such as Father and OG Maco.
+Later that year, SpaceGhostPurrp left Miami and moved to Atlanta, where he made music with artists such as Father and OG Maco.
 In April 2015, SpaceGhostPurrp released two compilations.
 One was titled VENENO, it being an extended version of the EP released earlier that year, and the other was titled PYRO Era, consisting mostly of loose tracks released in 2014 and 2015.
-On the 9th of May, a new EP called Richest Revenge under the moniker, Money Mendoza, was released through his Instagram account.
-In May 2015, Raider Klan released Raider Klan Records: The Mixtape which featured some production and vocals from SpaceGhostPurrp.
+On May 9, a new EP called Richest Revenge was released under the moniker Money Mendoza through his Instagram account.
+In May 2015, Raider Klan released Raider Klan Records: The Mixtape, which featured some production and vocals from SpaceGhostPurrp.

-On June 24, 2015, Dej Loaf released a song featuring Young Thug titled "Shawty", co-produced by Young Roc which featured a sample of the song "RAIDER PRAYERs instrumental off of SpaceGhostPurrp's album Mysterious Phonk: The Chronicles of SPACEGHOSTPURRP.
-SpaceGhostPurrp was uncredited by the producer resulting in a minor conflict via Twitter which was soon resolved peacefully.
+On June 24, 2015, Dej Loaf released a song featuring Young Thug titled "Shawty", co-produced by Young Roc, which sampled the instrumental of the song "RAIDER PRAYER" from SpaceGhostPurrp's album Mysterious Phonk: The Chronicles of SPACEGHOSTPURRP.
+SpaceGhostPurrp was uncredited by the producer, resulting in a minor conflict via Twitter, which was soon resolved peacefully.